primalmotion/simplai/README.md

 # Simplai

+> THIS IS A WORK IN PROGRESS AND PREVIEW

 SimplAI (pronounced Simpl-Hey) is a library to build LLM based applications in Go.
 The goal of SimplAI is to only work with remote inference services like VLLM or Ollama and not deal with the complexity of doing inference and such locally